Hideyo Noguchi: Honors during Noguchi's lifetime

 Noguchi was honored with Japanese and foreign decorations.
-He received honorary degrees from a number of universities.

-He was self-effacing in his public life, and he often referred to himself as "funny Noguchi."
-Those who knew him well said that he "gloated in honors."
+He received honorary degrees from a number of universities.Noguchi was self-effacing in his public life, and he often referred to himself as "Funny Noguchi" as noted in Times Magazine.
 When Noguchi was awarded an honorary doctorate at Yale, William Lyon Phelps observed that the kings of Spain, Denmark and Sweden had conferred awards, but "perhaps he appreciates even more than royal honors the admiration and the gratitude of the people."